matrix-org/matrix-appservice-irc/docs/admin_room.md

 # Admin Room

-Most bridges will send you an invite to an admin room once you connectto control your connection to IRC, but larger bridges like matrix.org's Freenode bridge will not (you will need to start a conversation with the bot manually).
+Most bridges will invite you to an admin room once you connect.
+Larger bridges like matrix.org's Freenode bridge may not, in which case you will need to start a conversation with the bot manually.

 ## Bot Commands

-The admin room allows you to send commands to a room to manipulate your IRC session.
+The admin room allows you to send commands to a room, to manipulate your IRC session.

 Some commands take a `[irc.example.net]` which lets you choose which IRC network to direct the request to, as some bridges host multiple IRC networks.
 Typically matrix.org bridges only host